djtimotee/Base-Test/README.md

-git new friends (shared interests) git new hobbies (rockclimbing, trivia, fight club) git really good a something new (climbing?) git ready for the future (real preparedness) have fun be safe (always) believe in yourself
+git new friends (shared interests) git new hobbies (rockclimbing, trivia, fight club) git really good a something new (climbing?) git ready for the future (real preparedness, emergency kits) have fun be safe (always) believe in yourself